fc-io/react-for-beginners/week_02 – Node, npm, git/week_02_b_assignments.md

 * Add a function that writes how long it was since you started this course.
 * Allow for sending in a date as an argument and writes the date to file as well as if the argument date was before, after or on the current date.
-* Make sure all the dates and times has a nice formatting that "everyone" could understand.
+* Make sure all the dates and times has a nice formatting that "everyone" can understand.
 * Add a function that also creates a runnable html-file (stuff.html) in addition to the stuff.md file.
 Include relevant markup and styling.